plone/training/configuring_customizing.rst

     We only cover three parts of customisation in the ZMI now.
 Later on when we added our own code we'll come back to the ZMI and will look for it.

-    At some point you'll have to learn what all that stuff is about.
+    At some point you'll have to learn what all that objects are about.
 But not today.

 Actions (portal_actions)